mohamedahmadian/voting/README.md

 ## Retool

-We used this platform for creating a simple dashboard for our backend service consist of voting logic and websocket managements.

-For each endpoint in bakend service, we have implemented forms and visual functionalities which user can touch and test them directly without needing calling them via swagger or other rest client programs
+Retool is used to create an easy-to-use admin interface for managing the voting system and WebSocket logic.
+Each endpoint of the backend service is represented with forms and interactive tools, allowing users to test the service without needing to use Swagger or other REST client tools.

 Retool Address: [https://zsco.retool.com/apps/voting](https://zsco.retool.com/apps/voting)